Contact us today

 Arrive in Patagonia as you fly south onto the island of Tierra del Fuego and the world’s most southerly city.
 On arrival transfer to your small friendly hotel on the shores of the Beagle Channel a couple of kilometres outside the main town.
 This afternoon you have time to explore - your hosts are very knowledgeable and will help you to make the most of your time here.

-This morning is free to relax, or explore the town of Ushuaia, which has some good little museums.
+This morning is free to relax, or spend some more time exploring Ushuaia, which has some good little museums.
 This afternoon at approximately 16:00 you board your small ship.
 You will be greeted by the boat’s Expedition Leader and staff and shown to your cabin.
 This evening set sail along the Beagle Channel and into the Drake Passage.

 Crossing the Drake should really be a rite of passage for any Antarctic traveller.
 Aside from any ‘bragging rights,’ it really brings into focus the achievements of the early explorers in simply reaching the continent, with historic equipment and wooden ships.
 Only by crossing the Drake yourself (albeit in much more comfort), can you begin to appreciate how intrepid were the likes of Amundsen and Shackleton.